The-Marcy-Lab-School/postgres-setup/README.md

 - Click on the downloads tab
 - You should see something like "Postgres.app with PostgreSQL [version]".
 Click on this link to download Postgres to your mac.
 - After it's finish downloading, install the program, and run it.
 - Now you'll have to initialize your database.
-Click the initialize button on the right hand side.
+Click the Start button on the right hand side.
 - Open up a terminal window (hint: you can press `command` + `space` and type in terminal) and paste this inside `sudo mkdir -p /etc/paths.d && echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp`
 - To test that this command works, you'll have to restart your terminal.